 First, you need to be able to distinguish the difference between Gen Z and Millennials.

 While on the surface these two groups may have some similarities, they needed to be targeted differently from a marketing perspective.

 For example, look at how much younger an average Gen Z person was when they got their first smartphone compared to Millennials:

 It’s no secret that our world is trending in a mobile direction.
 Marketers need to accommodate the needs of mobile users.

-But Gen Z are the first group to have a smartphone throughout their entire teenage years.
+But Gen Z is the first group to have a smartphone throughout their entire teenage years.

 This means they are reliant on these devices more than anyone else, including Millennials.

-Generation Z are impatient, and their attention span reflects this.
+Generation Z is impatient, and their attention span reflects this.